-Section 3.04.
-Trust Fund.
+Section 3.04 Trust Fund.
 The Escrow Agent shall hold at all times the Escrow Fund, the Escrowed Securities and all other assets of the Escrow Fund, wholly segregated from all other funds and securities on deposit with the Escrow Agent; it shall never allow the Escrowed Securities or any other assets of the Escrow Fund to be commingled with any other funds or securities of the Escrow Agent; and it shall hold and dispose of the assets of the Escrow Fund only as set forth herein.
 The Escrowed Securities and other assets of the Escrow Fund shall always be maintained by the Escrow Agent as trust funds for the benefit of the owners of the Refunded Obligations; and a special account thereof shall at all times be maintained on the books of the Escrow Agent.
 The owners of the Refunded Obligations shall be entitled to the same preferred claim and first lien upon the Escrowed Securities, the proceeds thereof, and all other assets of the Escrow Fund to which they are entitled as owners of the Refunded Obligations.
 The amounts received by the Escrow Agent under this Agreement shall not be considered as a banking deposit by the Issuer, and the Escrow Agent under the terms of this Agreement.
-The amounts received by the Escrow Agent under the subject to warrants, drafts or checks drawn by the Issuer or, except to the extent expressly herein provided, by the Paying Agent.
+The amounts received by the Escrow Agent under the terms of this Agreement.
+The amounts received by the Escrow Agent under the terms of this Agreement.
+The amounts received by the Escrow Agent under the terms of this Agreement.
+The amounts received by the Escrow Agent under the terms of this Agreement.
+The amounts received by the Escrow Agent under this have no right to title with respect thereto except as a constructive trustee and Escrow Agent under the terms of this Agreement.
+The amounts received by the Escrow Agent under this Agreement shall not be subject to warrants, drafts or checks drawn by the Issuer or, except to the extent expressly herein provided, by the Paying Agent.